-For a quick explanation of TCP windowing, watch this video.
-Below the video, we'll go into more detail and provide examples.
+For a quick explanation of transmission, control, protocol (TCP) windowing, watch the video below, after it we go into more detail and provide examples.

-TCP keeps track of how much data it’s allowed to send at a given point in time; this is dictated by the host receiving the data, the host sending the data and the conditions of the network.
+TCP keeps track the amount of data allowed to be sent at a given point; this is dictated by the host receiving the data, the host sending the data and the conditions of the network.

 There are three TCP windows used in a TCP connection: